w3c/wot/plugfest/2017-burlingame/preparation.md

 # 5. Schedule on the plugfest and TPAC

 ## Plugfest and demonstration
+The demonstration on TPAC will be separated to 2 parts.
+The first part is the main to show the over view and some features of Web of Things in a single session.
+The second part is additional demonstrations from some participants in parallel sessions if needed.

 ### Nov.
 4, 5 (Fujitsu)
-OPEN: 9am-5pm
-Nov.4 (1st day)
+'''Nov.
+4'''

+*9am:
-* 9am: open and setup
+** open and setup

-* 10am-2pm: scenario 1 and scenario 2 (local proxies and devices)
+*10am-2pm:
+** testing each module by each team

-* (12am-1pm) lunch
+*(12am-1pm) lunch

+*2pm-5pm:
+** testing each module by each team
+** some of the teams may start integration

+'''Nov.
+5'''

+*9am-12am:
+** integration and application development
-* 2pm-5pm: scenario 2 (full) and scenario 3
+** scenario 1, 2 and 3

-Nov.5 (2nd day)
-* 9am-12am: application development
-* 12am-1pm: lunch
+*12am-1pm: lunch

+*1pm-5pm:
-* 1pm-5pm: demonstrations and discussion for TPAC breakout on 8th.
+** demonstrations and discussion for TPAC breakout on 8th.

 ### Nov.
 8 (TPAC2017)
 The demonstration on TPAC will be separated 2 parts.
-1st part is the main to show the interoperability with 8 members.
-It will be w
+The first part is the main to show the over view and some features of Web of Things in a single session.
+The second part is additional demonstrations from some participants in parallel sessions if needed.

+The main demonstration is composed of some applications, each of which wll be developed under the collaborations with 8 companies in the plugfest in Nov.
+4 and 5.
+It is based on 3 or 4 layered model with application, remote / local proxies, and device Servients from the results of the interoperability tests.
+It will be single session to show a series of some demonstrations at the main table.

+The additional demonstrations are shown by some companies that want to appeal their own features to be proposed in the future meeting in WoT-IG/WG.

 Main demonstration is to show the interoperability with 8 members.
 * Explain the purpose and the points of this plugfest